kuiper2000/tropical-dynamics/_sources/Variability/ENSO.md

 {numref}`McCreary` shows the simulations with modified parameters (with $x_w$ = $x_b$ = 3000km and $x_h$ = 5000km and keep the rest the same).
 One can find the equatorial westerly can trigger off-equatorial downwelling Rossby waves that propagate westward and reflect as an equaotiral Kelvin wave (downwelling) at the western boundary.
 When the reflected waves touch the eastern boundary, it change the intensity of Walker circulation and thus change the equatorial trades intensity.

 On the other hand, one can also find the Recharge-discharge mechanisms in the simulation.
 When the eastern Pacific is anomalously warm/cold (and during its peak phase), the difference in warm water volume over the western Pacific is small (during its peak transition).
-On the contrary, when the eastern Pacific has small change in SST, the difference in warm water volume between the subtropics and the extratropics is the largest.
+On the contrary, when the eastern Pacific has small change in SST, the difference in warm water volume between the subtropics and the tropics is the largest.

+The Recharge-discharge oscillator describes evolution in eastern Pacific SST and western Pacific warm water volume.
+These two variables are orthogonal in time and thus their interaction forms an oscillation.